 Since Stir it up! began in August 2010, over 590 healthy eating activities have been conducted in the local community and have reached approximately 11 900 community members.

-In 2018, the Cook and Eat for Health course run by Kiama Community College will provide the training for people interested in becoming Stir it up! peer-educators.
-More information is available here: Cook & Eat for Health Flyer
+Currently, the Cook and Eat for Health course run by Kiama Community College provides the training for people interested in becoming Stir it up! peer-educators.
+More information is available here: Cook and Eat for Health Course

 For further information please contact Robyn on 4221 6777